rchui/laminar/source/index.md

 ```{rubric} Lack of Conditional Branching
 ```

 Many workflow frameworks lack conditional branching (a logical fork where none, one, or many of the child tasks need to be executed depending on a condition).
 There are many cases in which a branch may not need to be executed but whether or not is indeterminate until runtime.
-Many workflows provide hacky workarounds to get around this limitation. `laminar` has conditional branching out of the box.
+Many workflows provide hacky or unergonomic methods to get around this limitation. `laminar` has conditional branching out of the box.

 ```{rubric} Behind the Scenes Magic
 ```